I get so breathless, when you call my name

 There's a chemistry, energy, a synchronicity

-Dopamine - Increased dopamine is associated with motivation, reward, and goal-directed behavior, hence the drive to pursue your loved one or create them in fantasy if you can’t be with them.
+- Dopamine: Increased dopamine is associated with motivation, reward, and goal-directed behavior—hence the drive to pursue your loved one or create them in fantasy if you can’t be with them.
 Dopamine also creates a sense of novelty.
-Your loved one seems exciting, special and unique to you and you want to tell the world about his special qualities.
+Your loved one seems exciting, special and unique to you; you want to tell the world about his special qualities.

-Norepinephrine - Norepinephrine is responsible for the extra surge of energy and racing heart that you feel, as well as the loss of appetite and desire for sleep.
+- Norepinephrine: Norepinephrine is responsible for the extra surge of energy and "racing heart" that you feel, as well as the loss of, in some cases, both your appetite and your desire for sleep.
 It puts your body into a more alert state in which you are ready for action.

 Attachment involves wanting to make a more lasting commitment to your loved one.
 This is the point at which you may move in together, get married, and/or have children.
-After about 4 years in a relationship, dopamine decreases and attraction goes down.
+After about four years in a relationship, dopamine decreases and attraction goes down.
 If things are going well, it gets replaced by the hormones oxytocin and vasopressin , which create the desire to bond, affiliate with, and nurture your partner.
-You want to cuddle and be close and share your deepest secrets with her.
+You want to cuddle and be close and share your deepest secrets with him or her.
 You plan and dream together.

-Oxytocin - Oxytocin is a hormone released during orgasm (and during childbirth and breast-feeding).
+- Oxytocin: Oxytocin is a hormone released during orgasm (as well as during childbirth and breast-feeding).
 This may be the reason why sex is thought to bring couples closer together and be the “glue” that binds the relationship.
 There is a dark side to oxytocin as well.
 It seems to play a role in needy, clinging behaviors and jealousy.

 What Can We Do?

-1. Don’t mistake lust for love - give a new relationship time before you start dreaming of a future together.
+- Don’t mistake lust for love.
+Give a new relationship time before you start dreaming of a future together.

-2. Keep the dopamine flowing in a long-term relationship by having date nights, taking lessons, or going on trips in which you do novel and exciting things together.
+- Keep the dopamine flowing in a long-term relationship.
+You can do this by having date nights, taking lessons, or going on trips in which you do novel and exciting things together.
 Perhaps you go hiking in Costa Rica, climb a rock climbing wall, or go and see a thrilling movie.

-3. Keep the oxytocin flowing with sex and intimacy.
-Write cards and over notes, hug and kiss, think of your partner when she's not around, share your hopes and dreams, and support those of your partner.
+- Keep the oxytocin flowing with sex and intimacy.
+Write cards and notes, hug and kiss, think of your partner when she's not around, share your hopes and dreams, and support those of your partner.